Wrap up

 Explanation

-How can we better connect WSIS, the global digital compact, and sustainable development goals?
+How to better connect WSIS, the global digital compact and sustainable development goals

 Speaker